Fadem & Associates, APC is a Certified Family Law Specialist

 Please read the FAQs’ prior to your Initial Consultation.

-We file in all California Counties and Cities.
-In addition, BJ Fadem represents Clients throughout California, the United States and foreign countries with regard to Hague Matters.
+We practice in all California Counties.
+In addition, Our Attorneys represents clients throughout California, the United States, and foreign countries with regard to Hague Matters.

 CLIENT TESTIMONIALS